wojtekgoo/wojtekgoo.github.io/_posts/2022-01-01-HEVD_Stack_Overflow.md

 ![DRIVER_OBJECT](/assets/img/windbg_driver_object.png)
 *DRIVER_OBJECT structure*

-One of the most important fields in the <code>DriverObject</code> structure is <code>MajorFunctions</code> field which is an array of function pointers.
+One of the most important fields in the <code>DriverObject</code> structure is <code>MajorFunctions</code> which is an array of function pointers.
 <br>
-Whenever driver receives request, it invokes relevant routine pointed by index from the array to - more on that later.
+Whenever driver receives request, it invokes relevant routine pointed by index from the array - more on that later.

 ##### <span class="myheader">Devices</span>